An AI-assisted plugin can draft a refund recommendation in an afternoon.

 That is because these are not convenience features.
 They are the rules that decide whether the workflow is safe, explainable, and defensible later.

-The Core Is the Part That Must Stay Boring
+The Core Is the Part That Must Stay Stable

 This is the layer that answers the questions a team will be asked after something sensitive happens: